-The viewer then repeats this entire I, A, B (Ideogram A component, B component) process a number of times.
+The viewer the repeats then this entire I, A, B (Ideogram A component, B component) process a number of times.
 How many?
-Only you will know when you have them right and get a feeling that it's time to move on.
-Like 99% of things within Remote Viewing it's a feeling you'll get when you know you are ready to go to stage 2.
+Only you will know when you have them right and get a feeling that its time to move on.
+Like 99% of things within Remote viewing it's a feeling you'll get when you know you are ready to go to stage2.